 This field is numeric and must not contain decimal points, commas or $+- or other non-numeric characters.
 It is right justified and zero filled.
 Zero is a valid value.

 If the Scheme type field is S this field may be greater than zero.
-If the Scheme type field is E, D, N or P this field must be zero filled.
+If the Scheme type field is E, D or N this field must be zero filled.

 6.58 Number of days of overseas employment – a period of foreign employment may allow you to reduce the taxable amount on ESS discounts if the employee is a foreign resident or temporary resident for tax purposes.